FacilMap/facilmap/docs/src/developers/client/types.md

 * `colourFixed`, `sizeFixed`, `symbolFixed`, `shapeFixed`, `widthFixed`, `strokeFixed`, `modeFixed` (boolean): Whether those values are fixed and cannot be changed for an individual object
 * `fields` ([object]): The form fields for this type.
 Each field has the following properties:
 	* `name` (string): The name of the field.
-This is at the same time the key in the `data` properties of markers and lines
+This is at the same time the key in the `data` properties of markers and lines.
+Note that the if the name is "Description", the FacilMap UI will translate the name to other languages even though the underlying name is in English.
 	* `oldName` (string): When renaming a field (using [`editType(data)`](./methods.md#edittype-data)), specify the former name here
 	* `type` (string): The type of field, one of `textarea`, `dropdown`, `checkbox`, `input`
 	* `controlColour`, `controlSize`, `controlSymbol`, `controlShape`, `controlWidth`, `controlStroke` (boolean): If this field is a dropdown, whether the different options set a specific property on the object